 Students with Student Success requirements who are enrolled in both Student Success courses and credit courses may not withdraw from the required Student Success courses unless they also withdraw from their other college credit courses.
-If a course instructor in a Student Success course withdraws a student (due to violation of stated attendance policies or other course policy) the student will also be withdrawn from all college credit courses.
+Students need to speak with a financial aid counselor to discuss their withdrawal.
+Course loads may be reduced if the student is taking only SS courses.